Herb Herman, liver and kidney recipient

 The Team was originally established to assist members with transportation and lodging for the DonateLife Transplant Games held at various cities across the US every other year.
 We have grown into a community of transplant recipients encouraging each other to live healthy, active lifestyles with member events and fundraising activities all year!

-In 2016, the Team merged with New Life Society, an Arizona nonprofit that supports the transplant community.
-Click here for more information on New Life Society.
+In 2016, the Team merged with Transplant Community Alliance, an Arizona charity that supports the transplant community.
+Click here for more information on Transplant Community Alliance.

 If you would like your story to be included on this site, please fill out the submission form.